 - Full-time undergraduate students seeking teaching certification in one the following areas: High School Englsih Language Arts, High School Foreign Languages, high school Mathematics, or high school Science.

 - Full-time undergraduate or post-bac students seeking teaching certification in one the following areas: English, Mathematics, Science, Bilingual Education, Special Education.

-The Mathematics concentration will teach you how to provide technical support and conduct research for high-technology industries, government and private companies.
-The General Mathematical Studies concentration will help you obtain a state certification to teach mathematics in either middle or high school.
+Mathematics will teach you how to provide technical support and conduct research for high-technology industries, government and private companies.
+The Mathematics for Teaching degree will help you obtain a state certification to teach mathematics in either middle or high school.
 Both concentrations will teach you how to apply theories and techniques to solve practical problems and can serve as a steppingstone to graduate school and becoming a professional mathematician.
 Students studying Mathematics may consider becoming involved in: